thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_7_Files.md

 :::note

-📣 You may also add your methods with validation annotations.
+📣&nbsp;&nbsp;You may also add your methods with validation annotations.

 :::